0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 To test BYOC you need to.
 1. Get ETH Sepolia into your MetaMask account, you need to change the network to the Sepolia test network in MetaMask to see it.
 2. [Deposit](#how-to-deposit-using-the-bridge) ETH Sepolia from your MetaMask account to your testnet account, we recommend using the [PBC testnet Token Bridge](https://browser.partisiablockchain.com/bridge)
-3. After successfully depositing ETH Sepolia on your PBC account you now have access to gas on the testnet through the BYOC.
+3. After successfully depositing ETH Sepolia on your PBC account you now have access to gas on the testnet through the coins value that was deposited.